-Another aspect of the varying degree of uniformity across regions and platforms, is also to what level data is accessible to current and future users of JERICO-S3 (vis a vis WP9)?
+Another aspect of the varying degree of uniformity across regions and platforms, is also to what level JERICO-RI data is accessible for current and future users, stakeholders, and policy makers (vis a vis WP9)?
 Most descriptions of accessibility and availability in the main report are related to scientific availability of data - that is, primarily researchers or organizations that synthesise data for use by researchers.
 A major shortcoming could be a lack of data products that can be used and understood by users such as policy makers or industry stakeholders (e.g., aquaculture, fisheries, maritime operations).
 To what extent can or should JERICO-RI provide data products at the regional or pan-European level for user "consumption" - and how?